SCABIES IN DOGS

-There are two kind of scabies in dogs
+There are two kinds of scabies in dogs

 1- ‘Sarcoptic mange: known as scabies

 Caused by Sarcoptes scabiei, causes severe itching; it causes constant scratching.
-Thos symptoms appear ten days or more after infection.
+Those symptoms appear ten days or more after infection.

 2- ‘Demodectic mange: known as red mange or Demodex

 Caused by a mite called Demodex canis, this comes with a lot of signs on the body of the dog such as hair loss, sores, and bald spots.
 If the dog’s immune system is weak, the infection will be itchy and painful, even deadly.

 Can a person get scabies from a dog?